 |The Palaeolithic period|

 Traces of "Homo sapiens" of the type "Neanderthal" appear in Piedmont only about 100,000 years ago, in corresapondence with the last glacial era.
 We are in the "Middle Paleolithic", when the man continue to be nomadic, and then without a permanent inhabited site in which he could live traces of his presence.
-Anyway we have some more traces coming from this period, as at the beginning of the Sesia valley, in the site Monfenera, where has been found also human remains, that can be assigned to a man of Neanderthal.
+Anyway we have some more traces coming from this period, as at the beginning of the Sesia valley, in the caves of the site Monfenera, where has been found also human remains, that can be assigned to a man of Neanderthal.

 Certainy the demographic development of Piedmont is rather late with respech the remaining of Italy.

 |The Neolithic period|